duracelltomi/gtm4wp/readme.txt

 Google Tag Manager for WordPress can add each dataLayer variable as a Google Ads remarketing custom parameter list.
 This enables you to build sophisticated remarketing lists.

+NOTE: the current implementation can be used to populate Google ads in an old fashioned way, codes will be updated soon in this plugin.

-= Blacklist & Whitelist Tag Manager tags and variables =
+= Blacklist & Whitelist Tag Manager tags, triggers and variables =

-To increase website security, you have the option to white- and blacklist tags/variables.
+To increase website security, you have the option to white- and blacklist tags/triggers/variables.
 You can prevent specific tags from firing or the use of certain variable types regardless of your GTM setup.

 If the Google account associated with your GTM account is being hacked, an attacker could easily